gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-profiles-window.md

 If enabled, a window created with this profile will feature an open toolbelt.

 #### Custom window title
 New windows created with this profile will use this title by default, overriding the default behavior of using the current tab's title as the window's title.
+This is an <a href="documentation-scripting-fundamentals.html">interpolated string</a>.

 #### Force this profile to always open in a new window, never in a tab.
 If you ask for a new tab with this profile, it will just open in a window instead.
 This is for people who hate tabs.